pub trait ClientHandler:

 Transport errors.
 If the network call failed (connect refused, TLS handshake error,

-Conn::error and runs after_response anyway.
-A handler that
+after_response anyway.
+A handler that recovers from an error should:

 - Inspect